Mindset: How to Approach Iron × Violence

 The Short Version

-• You do not need to be motivated.
-You need to be there.
+- You do not need to be motivated; just be there.

-• You do not need to suffer.
-You need to train with intent.
+- You do not need to suffer, but train with intent.

-• You do not need to push to failure.
-You need to leave power in the tank.
+- You do not need to push to failure, but leave power in the tank.

 That is the mindset.